Multiconductor transmission lines in multilayered dielectric media over a gridded ground plane

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Gerald, James A., "Multiconductor transmission lines in multilayered dielectric media over a gridded ground plane" (1993).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 216.
+216.